Category filter

 • Scan Device is available across all platforms.

 • Sync Local Accounts is available only for Windows and macOS devices.
+The action requires the latest version of the Hexnode UEM app to be installed on the device.

 • Scan Device Location is available for all platforms, except Apple TV.